 Use the next three to six paragraphs to detail what this success has taught you, and also to sell your profile.

-Ending your librarian cover letter to avoid "Sincerely yours"
+Ending your librarian cover letter to avoid "sincerely yours"

 Yes, this sort of closing statement may work best before your signature.